-- Apply for certification with Mississippi Institute of Higher Learning. - Once research is complete, or annually if approved for a project spanning multiple years, the investor must submit a rebate allocation claim that includes the SMART Business Incentive form found on our website as well as: - Proof of payment to college or research corporation in Mississippi; - Copy of SMART Business certificate from IHL; - Copy of the research agreement; and - Any other documentation requested by the Department of Revenue.
+Once research is complete, or annually if approved for a project spanning multiple years, the investor must submit a rebate allocation claim to MDOR that includes the SMART Business Incentive form as well as:

+- Proof of payment to the Mississippi college or research corporation; - Copy of SMART Business Rebate certificate issued by the IHL; - Copy of the research agreement; and - Any other documentation requested by the MDOR.

-The Department of Revenue may request an audit from the investor submitting a rebate allocation claim, at the investor's expense, to verify the investor has satisfied the requirements.
+The MDOR may request an audit from the investor submitting a rebate allocation claim, at the investor's expense, to verify the investor has satisfied the requirements.